 Current Co-op Students Frequently Asked Questions

 Please read through the FAQ below for any questions you may have before contacting the Co-op Office.
 The Co-op Office is here to help make your transition into the workforce as smooth as possible.
 Do not hesitate to contact us if your question has not been answered below.
-You can email or schedule appointments with your Co-op coordinator through PD Portal.
+You can email or schedule appointments with your Co-op Career Advisor through PD Portal.
 If you are looking to join co-op, visit the prospective co-op students FAQ.

 What counts as a No-Show?